research-ag/hpl-io/ingress.md

 if we include polling the ledger.

 For example,
-the client can poll the aggregator only while the gid is `queued`.
-As soon as it is `pending` the client can start to poll the ledger and continue to do so while the status is `awaited`.
+as soon as the status at the aggregator is `pending` the client can already start to poll the ledger and continue to do so while the status at the ledger is `awaited`.
-When polling stops then the status is either `processed` or `dropped`.
+Polling stops then the status is either `processed` or `dropped` at the ledger.
-This is quicker overall.
+This approach is quicker overall.

-However, polling the ledger is unbounded and does not give the client sufficient status updates.
+However, polling the ledger may not give the client sufficient status updates.
 For example, delivery of a batch could fail and the status at the aggregator can go from pending back to queued.
-Most clients will want to catch that, update it in the user frontend, and go back to polling the aggregator.
+Most clients will want to catch that, update it in the user frontend, and go back to polling the aggregator until the status there is pending again.
+Therefore,
+while polling the ledger,
-Therefore, it is advisable to time out polling the ledger and switch back to polling the aggregator at some point.
+it is advisable to query the aggregator again from time to time.

 ```mermaid
 flowchart TD